weatherlink/v2-api/_pages/tutorial.md

 }
 </style>

 This tutorial will walk you through what a first time user of the WeatherLink v2 API needs to do in order to start retrieving weather observation data.
+If you do not have your own WeatherLink weather station setup yet you can use the WeatherLink v2 API in [demo mode](demo-mode).

 <!--
 You can enter your API credentials below to update the examples in this tutorial with your real world values.